petros-d/docs/enterprise/cli-podman.md

     #keep the session running
     ```

-    Copy the output of `pwd` for the step 7.
+    Copy the output of `pwd` for step 7.

 6. Open a new terminal window.
 In an empty directory, run the following commands to create a new Astronomer project and generate a `pod-config.yml` file: